General Admission to the College

 Selective Admissions Procedures for Health Professions Programs

 A comprehensive Criminal Background Check for criminal history and sex offender crimes against minors and a drug screen are required by most programs for entrance into some clinical agencies.
 Students with convictions may be prohibited from clinical practice or ineligible to sit for required licensure examinations, and, therefore, may not complete the program.
 Clinical agencies and/or WCC may require drug testing prior to placement for students in clinical rotations.
-If documented unusual and erratic behaviors suggesting drug and/or alcohol abuse are exhibited once a student is admitted into a program, the clinical agency and/or WCC may also require drug testing at that time.
+If documented unusual and erratic behaviors suggesting drug and/or alcohol abuse are exhibited once a student is admitted into a program, the clinical agency and/or WCC may also require drug or alcohol intoxication testing at that time.

 Admission by Transfer from Another Health Professions Program:

 Students who have begun their health program education (Physical Therapist Assistant, Nursing, Dental Hygiene, Medical Laboratory Technology, or Practical Nursing) at an accredited program other than Wytheville Community College, will be considered for admission by transfer under the following conditions:

 - The student must be leaving the previous program for reasons other than failing to meet academic standards at the previous program.

 - The student must meet all admissions criteria for the WCC Program, including receiving a clear Criminal Background Check and a Clear Urine Drug Screen.